ChetanXpro/chetanxpro/README.md

 ## I'm a 20-year-old maker, and I love building things.

 In my free time, I like to build.
-Here's a few of my favourite open-source projects:
+Here are a few of my favorite open-source projects that I built from scratch:

 - [Nodejs-whisper](https://github.com/ChetanXpro/nodejs-whisper): nodeJS Bindings for Whisper - the CPU version of OpenAI's Whisper.
 - [Short-video-automation](https://github.com/ChetanXpro/short-video-automation): A short content automation tool, which can generate short videos for YouTube and Instagram.